 In this paper, we define the attack traffic that must be detected as traffic that can put a server into a denial-of-service state.
-This state occurs when the backlog queue is full and new SYN packets arrive at the server.
-The length of the backlog queue is configured by a setting in the operating system, and the backlog queue default parameters for some widely used operating systems are listed in Table II.
-The timeout values in
+This state occurs when the backlog queue is full and new

 Fig. 8.
 Variation of average of squared differences between the sampled SYN rates and the normal distribution (normal traffic)